Automatically Starting the License Server on Bootup

 sudo cp ~/Desktop/com.xinapse.licenseserver.plist .

-Note: there is a period (".") at the end of the command above.
+Note: there is a space and a period (".") at the end of the command above.

 Note: you will need Administrator rights to perform the above command.
 The sudo command above gives you administrator rights, but you will be prompted to enter your password.

-N.B the file com.xinapse.licenseserver.plist assumes that you installed the script LicenseServer in /usr/local/bin; edit the script com.xinapse.licenseserver.plist if it is not.
+N.B the file com.xinapse.licenseserver.plist assumes that you installed the script LicenseServer in /usr/local/bin; edit the script com.xinapse.licenseserver.plist if you installed it elsewhere.
+You will also need to edit the LicenseServer script its self, since this also assumes that you put the scripts in /usr/local/bin.

-3. Reboot your system and check the LicenseServer daemon is running:
+3. Reboot your system and check the LicenseServer daemon is running using the ps command:

 # ps -ef | grep LicenseServer